PLEASE SHARE ELECTRONICALLY ♻ DO

 The

-spread the idea that birth control is evil.
+of missionaries that spread the idea that birth control is evil.
 (Why?
-To make more evangelists, of
+To make

-course...to win the stupid religion game.)
-Remember that population growth is
+more evangelists, of course...to win the stupid religion game.)
+Remember that

 d.